bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 for i=63 to 0 do:
     Q = DBL(Q)
     Q = ADD(Q, s[i]*T[di])
-    Convert Q to R4
 return Q

 ~~~~~

-Negation of a point can be required after fetching an R2 point from
+Multiplication by s[i] is simply a conditional negation.
+To negate an
-the table T. To negate an R2 point (N, D, E, F) one computes (D, N, E
+R2 point (N, D, E, F) one computes (D, N, E ,-F).
+It is important to
-,-F).
-It is important to do this (as well as the table lookup) in
+do this (as well as the table lookup) in constant time, and without
-constant time, and without differences in the patterns of memory
+differences in the patterns of memory accesses depending on which
-accesses depending on which values are used.
-(See ``Security Considerations''
-for more details)
+values are used.
+(See ``Security Considerations'' for more details)

 The optimized multiplication algorithm above only works properly for
 N-torsion points.
 Implementations MUST NOT use this algorithm on